swetangkrishna/PRISM_-Paper-Retrieval-Integration-Scoring-Machine-/readme.md

 # PRISM
-content = """# 🧩 Research Paper Retrieval & Analysis Pipeline
+## 🧩 Research Paper Retrieval & Analysis Pipeline

 This repository provides an automated end-to-end pipeline for retrieving, ranking, combining, and visualizing research papers based on predefined keywords.
 It integrates multiple scripts into one seamless workflow, requiring only minimal setup.